Foster Care Programs

 Kinship Center in the Central Coast:

-+PLUS foster parents show an advanced ability to connect with teens and are able to able to open their hearts and their homes to help support a teen in need of special guidance and positive role models. +PLUS parents work as team members with Seneca staff to provide unconditional care to one high-risk youth at a time for up to six months.
-With focused attention and unwavering commitment, +PLUS foster parents help a teen transform his/her life and move towards a positive future.
+Professional parents show an advanced ability to connect with teens and are able to able to open their hearts and their homes to help support a teen in need of special guidance and positive role models.
+Professional parents work as team members with Seneca staff to provide unconditional care to one high-risk youth at a time for up to six months.
+With focused attention and unwavering commitment, Professional parents help a teen transform his/her life and move towards a positive future.

-Please visit our Support and Benefits page to learn more about the support and compensation you will receive as a +PLUS foster parent.
-To request further information or to attend a +PLUS Foster Parent Orientation, please use our online Foster Parent Inquiry form (link) or contact:
+Please visit our Support and Benefits page to learn more about the support and compensation you will receive as a Professional parent.
+To request further information or to attend a Professional Parent Orientation, please use our online Foster Parent Inquiry form (link) or contact: